codankra/openprices/README.md

 I'd love your help in making Open Price even better!
 If you have an awesome idea, or notice any bug or area of improvement, here's how you can contribute:

-1. Fork the repository
-2. Create your feature branch (`git checkout -b feature/AmazingFeature`)
-3. Commit your changes (`git commit -m 'Add some AmazingFeature'`)
-4. Push to the branch (`git push origin feature/AmazingFeature`)
-5. Open a Pull Request
+1. Open a Pull Request or

-Feel free to reach out if you have any questions or ideas!
+2. Feel free to reach out here, or [here](https://x.com/thedanktoday)

 ## 📜 License